Rquaicoo/People-tracker-and-counter/README.md

 ```

 ### Results
-The results from the execution is saved in ./results.csv whenever the count changes.
+The results from the execution is saved in ./results.csv in the format: (timestamp, totalUp, totalDown) whenever the count changes.